deatrich/linux-home-server/virtualization-server.md

   * test beta software
   * set up and test a new service without polluting your home server

-Running other hosts virtually requires sufficient memory and diskspace.
+Running other hosts virtually requires sufficient memory and disk space.
 Though my Linux server only has 4 GB of memory, I set up an example Rocky Linux 8 virtual host to demonstrate the process.
 Recall that this server also runs Samba, remote desktops, NFS, Apache, Git and MySQL.
 It